clayne/just_math/README.md

 The samples provided are briefly described:
 - 3DDDA - 3D Differential Analyzer.
 March through a volume to identify voxels on a line.
 - Basis - Orthonormal bases.
 Transformation from one space to another using bases.
-- BeliefProp - Belief propagation.
-Demonstrated on a 3D grid domain with speedups.
 - Cells - Cellular membrane simulation.
 Simulated with physics using circles for cells.
 - Deform - 3D spatial deformations, including bending, twisting and folding.
 - InvK - Inverse Kinematics using quaternions.
 Demo of robot and human arm IK.